grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 ## Prometheus Operator CRDs

 By default, this chart configures the Grafana Agent to detect and utilize ServiceMonitors, PodMonitors, and Probes.
-If any of those objects are detected on your cluster, the Agent will utilize them to extend its configuration.
+If any of those objects are detected on your Cluster, the Agent will utilize them to extend its configuration.

 For more information about creating and configuring these options, see the [Prometheus Operator Documentation](https://github.com/prometheus-operator/prometheus-operator).